Buying and registering property in Thailand

 - Sor Bor Kor does not give the owner the right to sell, convey or rent out a land plot.

 In residential property in apartment buildings usually come with Chanott ti din title deeds.
-The whole process of buying property in Thailand takes
+The whole process of buying property in Thailand as a foreigner takes

 Taxes and fees